Questions? Interested in publishing with Pawpress?

 been growing.
 With the right match, you can find your project

-getting accepted faster, and getting the same kind of attention
+getting accepted faster than is possible at the larger houses, and getting the same kind of attention

 authors used to get from large presses.
 But, smaller presses may not